DragonFish55/sprintproject/test-plans/sprint 2 test plan.md

 for the user and password errora indicating valid user and password

 **- Query Categories API 401**
-- Objective: Test
+- Objective: Test that simulates an invalid user accessing the api.
+If so only "None" and a 401 status code are returned
-- Completion Criteria:
+- Completion Criteria: Invalid user detected by invalid username so 401 status code returned.

 **- Query Categories API 200 None**
-- Objective: Test
+- Objective: Tests that given a new user that has no categories the test checks against the data returned being "None"
-- Completion Criteria:
+- Completion Criteria: Value returned for data is none which indicates that general information be queried

 **- Query Categories API 200 Exists**
-- Objective: Test
+- Objective: Tests that given new user thats has at least one category a response code of 200 will be returned and the data will not be "None"
-- Completion Criteria:
+- Completion Criteria: Data returned is the json data of the queried categories and a response code of 200

 **- Update Categories API 401**
 - Objective: Test
 - Completion Criteria:

 **- Update Categories API 200 Add**
-- Objective: Test
+- Objective: Test that creates new temporary user and adds a category to the user account by calling the api.
+Then tests whether the category was added successfully
-- Completion Criteria:
+- Completion Criteria: The category string exists in the users account

 **- Update Categories API 200 Remove**
-- Objective: Test
+- Objective: Test that createes a new temporary user and adds a category to the user's account by calling the api.
+If the string exists in the account remove the string.
+Then if the category string was removed successfully the test passes.
-- Completion Criteria:
+- Completion Criteria: The category string is added to the user's account and is then removed.

 **- Default Categories API 200**
-- Objective: Test
+- Objective: Tests that given a valid newsapi entry type (top_headline) the api would return 200 status code as well as the json data queried
-- Completion Criteria:
+- Completion Criteria: Data received from default api and response code of 200 recevied

 **- Default Categories API 401**
-- Objective: Test
+- Objective: Tests that given an invalid newsapi entry type the api would return 401 status code as well as a "None" value
-- Completion Criteria:
+- Completion Criteria: 401 response code returned

 ## User Acceptance Testing (Manual Testing)